Email Design Inspiration: Unique Ideas for Your Next Campaign

 As humans, we are highly visual creatures and hardwired to rely on subtle cues for even basic behaviors.
 Neuroscience research shows that our ability to appreciate beauty is timeless.
 So why not bring a heightened level of artistic thinking to your email marketing campaigns?

 If you don’t come from an artistic background, don’t worry.
-You don’t need graphic design experience to create beautiful emails since there are plenty of easy-to-follow templates that provide visual organizational tips and tricks to optimize your content.
+You don’t need graphic design experience to have email design inspiration and create beautiful emails since there are plenty of easy-to-follow templates that provide visual organizational tips and tricks to optimize your content.

 What you will need to learn, though, is how to tell a visual story devoid of words.
 Luckily, that’s the fun part of the marketing campaign planning process.

-One way to get started is with a bit of exploratory research into email design trends.
+One way to get started with email marketing design ideas is with a bit of exploratory research into email design trends.
 Here are four sources of inspiration to guide you.

 1. Color as emotion